WKG-Software-GmbH/wkg-entity-framework-core/docs/documentation.md

 }
 ```

+> :bulb: **Tip**
+> If you are targeting multiple databases (i.e., have multiple `DbContext` classes), you can use the `LoadReflectiveModels<TDatabaseEngineModelAttribute>()` extension method to only load entities that are decorated with the specified database engine attribute.

 ##### Manual Entity Registration

 Alternatively, entities can be configured manually by calling the `LoadModel<TEntity>()` extension method on the `ModelBuilder` instance in the `OnModelCreating` method of the `DbContext` class for each entity that needs to be configured.
 The following example shows how to configure the `Person` entity manually: